Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Principal Component Analysis

 The composite quasar spectra library was built using the assumption that the location of Mg~\textsc{ii} emission line is the least biased from the systemic redshift.
 We therefore investigate the modeling performance specifically in the Mg~\textsc{ii} emission line region.
-Using the best fits to the full spectrum for the B12 and 6-vector models, we determine the reduced $\chi^2$ over the range 2750 to 2850~\AA\ for spectra with 50 or more good pixels in this range.
+Using the best fits to the full spectrum for the B12 and 6-vector models, we determine the reduced $\chi^2$ over the range $2750 - 2850$~\AA\ for spectra with 50 or more good pixels in this range.
 The results are shown in Figure~\ref{fig:chi2distribution}.
 The 6-vector model provides lower $\chi^2$ fits to the Mg~\textsc{ii} region, at 9\% on average, across the entire redshift range.

-We repeat this same procedure for the C~\textsc{iv} emission line region over the wavelength range of 1500 to 1600 \AA.
-The average reduced $\chi^2$ for the C~\textsc{iv} emission line region as a function of redshift is also shown in Figure~\ref{fig:chi2distribution}.
+We repeat the above procedure for the C~\textsc{iv} emission line region over the wavelength range of $1500 - 1600$~\AA.
+The results are also shown in Figure~\ref{fig:chi2distribution}.
 The difference in reduced $\chi^2$ between the models is more pronounced in the C~\textsc{iv} region.
-The trend of increasing reduced $\chi^2$ in the C~\textsc{iv} region with redshift for the 6-vector model is likely due to the presence of the Ly$\alpha$ emission line influencing the overall fit to quasar spectra with $z>2$.

-Visual inspection reveals the B12 model is frequently underestimating the peak flux measurements of the C~\textsc{iv} emission line.
+Visual inspection reveals that the B12 model is frequently underestimating the peak flux measurements of the C~\textsc{iv} emission line.
 We prioritize the information contained in emission line regions in our clustering analysis, placing emphasis on capturing the range of diversity.
-Additionally, we are able to expand the basis to six spectral templates instead of four due to the high signal-to-noise of our sample.
+Additionally, we are able to expand the basis to six spectral templates instead of four owing to the high S/N of our sample.
 Both of these factors facilitate reconstruction of the emission line diversity.
+The trend of increasing reduced $\chi^2$ in the C~\textsc{iv} region with redshift for the 6-vector model is likely due to the presence of the Ly$\alpha$ emission line influencing the overall fit to quasar spectra with $z>2$.